Kapil Sharma Is Going Through An Extremely Stressful Time; Is On Heavy Medication!

 Kapil Breaks Silence

 In fact, Kapil himself broke his silence and lashed out at those who are trying to destroy his career.
-He added that he knows what he is doing and also revealed that the channel is supporting him.
+He added that he knows what he is doing and revealed that the channel is supporting him.

 Chandan Reveals Kapil Is On Medication